baijum/essential-go/sphinx/introduction.rst

 management system like Git to manage your code.
 You can write exercises and solve additional problems and keep it under version control.

-I would suggest not to copy & paste code from the E-book.
-Rather you can type every examples in this book.
+I would suggest not to copy & paste code from the book.
+Rather, you can type every example in this book.
 This will help you to familiarize the syntax much quickly.

 The first 6 chapters, that is from Introduction to Interfaces should be read in order.
 The remaining chapters are based on the first 6 chapters.
-So, the chapter 7 onward can be read in any order.
+And chapters 7 onward can be read in any order.

 Summary
 -------